 Buying a dog, or any pet for that matter is a huge commitment.
 It is almost equivalent to having a baby.
 Amidst all the excitement of getting a puppy, here are the real things to know before getting a dog to your home.
 If you’re anything like me, you love dogs.
 Sometimes I enjoy being around a dog more than I enjoy being around people, lol!
 I can constantly watch YouTube videos of puppies and never get bored.
 Dogs are great pets to have for the family or even a single person.
 Puppies are the most popular pet to adopt, especially in America.

-Pet Statistics say that approximately 1.6 million dogs are adopted each year.
+According to ASPCA, approximately1.6 million shelter dogs are adopted each year.

 Yes, you read that correctly.
 More and more families are getting themselves a K-9 member to add to the family.

 Benefits of Having a Dog/Pet in The Family

 Having a dog comes with a lot of benefits.
 Growing pets and kids together can be a great idea.
 Pets help kids learn responsibility.